List of Ouran High School Host Club characters: Mitsukuni "Honey" Haninozuka

+Mitsukuni Haninozuka (埴之塚 光邦, Haninozuka Mitsukuni) is a 3rd-year high school student but appears to be younger due to his small stature.
 Honey is depicted as a childish and a desserts-loving boy who is much older than his elementary school appearance indicates.
 He is also an expert martial artist from a famous martial arts family.
 When Haruhi is warned about his legendary skills, the point is illustrated in the anime by a mushroom cloud erupting where a city once stood.
 In the anime, there is a scene that shows Honey's real strength, and it is said that Japan's Defense Minister has requested he never reveal his full potential, for fear that other nations might suspect that Japan holds a weapon of mass destruction, causing them to fire missiles upon that nation.
 Honey is often seen around his cousin Mori, with whom he is very close.
 He lives with his father, the owner of a famous dojo, and his little brother Yasuchika, with whom he is often at odds.

 Honey is very fond of sweets and stuffed animals.
 He always carries around his favorite plush bunny named Usa-chan, an abbreviation of usagi, which means rabbit (also called Bun-Bun in the manga).
 He once tried to hide his true nature by acting like a "real man," but after Tamaki convinced him that true courage meant being exactly who you are, he stopped pretending.
 Together with Mori, he joined the Host Club, attracting customers with his shotacon cuteness.
 It's possible that his romanized nickname, Honey, is an adaptation of his first name, Mitsukuni (光邦), as mitsu can mean honey (蜜).
 It could also be an abbreviation of his family name, Haninozuka.
 He is referred to almost exclusively by this nickname, Mori being the only one who fully calls him by his given name.
 He is also known as Hunny in the manga or Hani.
 He often refers to his kohais with the -chan honorific (e.g., "Haru-chan" and "Tama-chan").